The Best Bars In Nomad

 During the day, Patent Pending is a coffee shop.
 But once the sun sets, and people stop caring about coffee, they open their hidden bar in the back.
 These people take their cocktails very seriously, serving a seasonal menu of complex signature drinks which tend to be strong, fascinating, and in the $20-$30 price range.
 The bar is mostly walk-in-only (with limited prix-fixe reservations), and there are only around 10 bar seats and a couple of booths in the dark, dungeon-like space, so anticipate a wait.

 Some bars have a subtle theme, maybe something nautical or sports-related.
-Oscar Wilde, on the other hand, looks very much like an Irish mansion that was airlifted in from the 1880’s.
-There are chandeliers, stained-glass windows, fancy columns, and even a fireplace or two.
-And despite all of this, this bar is actually pretty casual.
-It’s a good place for a drink after work, and it’s big enough for large group gatherings.
-There’s also a bunch of slightly fancy pub food.
+Oscar Wilde, on the other hand, looks very much like an Irish mansion that was airlifted in from the 1880s.
+It has chandeliers, stained-glass windows, fancy columns, and even a few fireplaces.
+Despite all of this, the bar is actually pretty casual.
+It’s a good place for a post-work drink, and it’s big enough for large group gatherings, with a menu of fancy pub food for anyone who’s hungry.
 Just be aware that it can get pretty crowded on weekends.

-During the daytime, the Ace Hotel Lobby is filled with people on laptops.
-After the workday is over, however, people start drinking, and the whole place turns into a big group hang with a DJ.
+Throughout the afternoon, the cavernous Ace Hotel Lobby is filled with remote workers feeding on free wifi.
+After the workday is over, however, people start drinking, and the place turns into a big group hang.
 There are lots of couches and comfortable chairs, and it tends to be dark, loud, and just the right level of crowded.
-Sure, you might wind up drinking next to a bunch of Swedish tourists, but that’s just an opportunity to make friends.
-Bring a date, or your parents, or stop by when you’re looking for nice bar where you don’t have to stand shoulder-to-shoulder with people and shout for your drinks.
+Stop by when you’re looking for a nice bar where you don’t have to stand shoulder-to-shoulder with people and shout for your drinks.